The ultimate guide to the safest And healthy cookware

 With all this cautionary information at our fingertips, it’s easy to see why PFOA, PTFE, Teflon and “nonstick” cookware have gotten a bad rap.
 But, not all nonstick comes with the dangers and tough decisions of the original option.

 Several businesses have developed new technologies to provide the convenience of nonstick to cook and bakeware without potentially toxic coatings.
-One company, Green Pan, uses a patented technology called Thermolon to make their pans nonstick and heat resistant up to high temperatures.
+One company, Green Pan, uses a patented technology called Thermolon to make their pans non-stick and heat resistant up to high temperatures.
 Orgreenic makes similar products that have aluminum bases and special coatings made of a combination of ceramic and a newly-developed nonstick material that is more eco-friendly.
+Check out this article for more on ceramic vs Teflon to give you a better idea of the differences between the two

 T-fal, the original Teflon pan manufacturer even makes a line of ceramic cookware.